merlynjocol/SentimentAnalysis_Indigenous-Knowledge_inClimateDecisions/README.md

 ## Objetive:

-In this study, I used five distinct natural language processing models to collect and categorize Twitter user opinions about Indigenous Knowledge in the main climate decision spaces.
+This study is done for the WOMER citizen science project to explore opinions and participation in social media.
+I used five distinct natural language processing models to collect and categorize Twitter user opinions about Indigenous Knowledge in the main climate decision spaces.

 ## Main climate decision spaces included in the analysis